 General Smith currently serves on the executive committee of the Virginia Tech Alumni Association, the executive board of the North Carolina Military Foundation, and board of directors for Rylex Consulting.

-Douglas' background includes 20 years in sales and marketing with 10 years in government and corporate IT sales with MicronPC.
+Douglas' background includes over 25 years in sales and marketing with 10 years in government and corporate IT sales with MicronPC.
 His roles with MicronPC included sales manager, Air Force account executive, and federal channel account executive.
 His tenure in the government IT marketplace was marked with success as part of the MicronPC Government team developing and executing strategic sales and marketing plans, including his contribution to MicronPC's fulfillment of the Air Force Desktop 5 and IT-BPA contracts.

 In 2006 he founded Risingline, a marketing and web development company, which he currently manages.
 Risingline provides consulting, marketing, design, project management services, and IT support to corporate and midsize clients throughout the U.S.

 Douglas received his Bachelor of Science degree in business administration, graduating magna cum laude with presidential honors, from Lewis–Clark State College.
 He resides in Boise and enjoys spending time with his wife and three children in the beautiful outdoors of Idaho.
-He's actively involved as a coach and committee member with the Meridian Police Activities League, which provides organized sports activities for youth with the goals of developing teamwork, leadership, and sportsmanship.

 I would like to take this time to personally thank you for providing me with a very outstanding team of courseware developers/instructors.
 They are talented in their field and professionals in their response to our Commodities Maintenance Group's needs....Our success is directly related to their flexibility, positive attitudes and their pursuit in maintaining the highest standards.”